 The UBS Global Real Estate Bubble Index is a yearly report that analyses residential property prices in 25 major cities around the world.
 The report acknowledges that a bubble can only be proved to exist after it has popped and that they can not claim any knowledge of when such a correction could come.
 Rather it tracks the factors that most indicate a possible bubble and the factors that put a city most at risk.

 This year’s report cites already poor affordability worsened by the pandemic and rapid growth in housing prices as major factors in the high scores of cities around the world.

 Toronto’s high placing this year is not unprecedented.
 Last year Toronto placed third, the year before that the city was second once again.
 In 2017, Toronto topped the list with Vancouver at number four.
 In previous years, Vancouver has hovered in the top ten, reaching as high as fourth place.
 Other major Canadian cities have not appeared on the list.

 Other major institutions warning of correction

 As of yet, no bubble has popped despite our city’s strong showing.

 That doesn’t mean we should disregard the warning signs, however, as many institutions are now raising concern at current market conditions.
 The International Money Fund also reported this week on the high possibility of a major price correction.
 The US Federal Reserve revealed that Canada’s home prices are rising faster than any other G7 country.
-Even the Canadian Mortgage and Housing Corporation lists most major cities including Toronto, Vancouver, and Ottawa as at risk for major market vulnerability.
+Even the Canadian Mortgage and Housing Corporation lists most major cities including Toronto, Vancouver, and Ottawa for major market vulnerability.